povir/povir/README.md

-# Portfolio
+# 🎮 Portfolio

-Hello, my name is Maksym, and this is my portfolio.
+Hello, my name is Maxim, and this is my gaming and programming portfolio.

-## Projects
+## 💼 Projects

 - **Project 1: MMORPG on Unreal Engine 5** A fantasy MMORPG with an open world, magic, and freedom of choice.

-- **Project 2: "Classified"**.
+- **Project 2: Classified**.

-## Skills
+## 💻 Skills

-- Unreal Engine 5 Development.
+- Unreal Engine 5 Development 🎮.
 - Languages:
   - Native:
-    - Ukrainian
+    - Ukrainian 🇺🇦
-    - Russian
+    - Russian 🇷🇺
-  - English: B2
+  - English: B2 🇬🇧
-  - Polish: B1
+  - Polish: B1 🇵🇱
 - Programming:
-  - C++
+  - C++ 🖥️
-  - C#
+  - C# #️⃣
-  - Java
+  - Java ☕
-  - Python
+  - Python 🐍
-- Cybersecurity
+- Cybersecurity 🔒

+## 📧 Contact

+Feel free to reach me at: your@email.com 📩.